 It’s ironic that brick-and-mortar retailers were among the first to recognize mobile devices as the new “front door” to virtually every type of store.
 Take a page from their playbook by ensuring that your online content is optimized for mobile and uses images that invite shoppers to come in and browse.
 Finally, make sure customers can easily select merchandise, use coupons, and choose from a variety of payment methods while shopping on their phones or tablets.

-As a leader in A business that accepts credit cards for goods or services. services, National Merchants Association helps both ecommerce and brick-and-mortar businesses provide customers with a frictionless payment experience.
-To learn more, contact NMA today at www.NationalMerchants.com or call (866) 509-7199.
+As a leader in merchant services, LOLA POS. helps both e-commerce and brick-and-mortar businesses provide customers with a frictionless payment experience.
+To learn more, contact LOLA POS today at www.NationalMerchants.com or call (866) 509-7199.